fricy/Irrigation_controller/docs/User Guide.md

 - **B2 short** - enter a timer (auto-resume after N minutes)
 - **B3 short** - resume immediately

-If auto-resume is off the recovered cycle(s) will wait for user input.
-These cycles can be resumed on the device with B3, or by the Ctrl_pause button in Z2M/HA.
-A pending cycle will not block scheduled cycles, it will be dropped and running the schedule takes priority.
+If `Auto resume` is off the recovered cycle(s) will wait for user input.
+These cycles can be resumed on the device with B3, or by the `Ctrl_pause` button in Z2M/HA.
+A pending cycle will not block scheduled cycles, it will be silently dropped as running the schedule takes priority.

-### Auto-resume
+### Auto resume

-If you don't want to confirm power-loss recovery manually, enable **Auto-resume on power loss** in Settings → System.
+If you don't want to confirm cycle restart manually, enable **Auto resume on power loss** in Settings → System.
 The pending cycle then starts automatically at boot, skipping the confirmation page.
 The same setting can be toggled from Home Assistant via the `Auto resume` switch.

-A safety feature is implemented to prevent a low probability runaway condition where recurring reboots/powerlosses prevent the device from finishing a zone leading to overwaters.
-After 3 powerlosses are detected in the same zone the device skips to the next zone.
+A safety feature is implemented to prevent a low probability runaway condition where recurring reboots/powerlosses prevent the device from finishing a zone leading to overwatering.
+After 3 restarts are detected in the same zone the device skips to the next zone.
+Note: Zone progress is not saved.
+In case of a mid-cycle reboot the zone always starts from the beginning with full duration.

+Cycle/zone indicator and the safety zone counter is saved within 10s of the zone transition based on `flash_save_interval`.
+That means if the device reboots within 10s of a zone transition it may restart from the previous zone.
+Worst case scenario: overwatering loop due to electromagnetic interference from the relays causing random reboots.

+Mitigation:
+- Use optically isolated relay boards to minimize interference
+- Power the board on the 5V VCC pin, not by the USB port, as the usb cable can also pick up nearby magnetic fields.
+- Test device stability before activating `Auto resume` by running cycles and monitoring device uptime.

 ### Missed schedules